HOW TO GET A DIVORCE

 Domicile of choice is the domicile taken by a person upon attaining majority.
 In this like, one must be resident in that country permanently or indefinite period and an intention to so remain.
 That is the animus.

-Domicile of dependence is a domicile given to persons dependent on others e.g. a child, wife, etc. thus the domicile of wife follows that of the husband.
+Domicile of dependence is a domicile given to persons dependent on others e.g. a child, wife, etc. thus the domicile of a wife follows that of the husband.
 Upon marriage, the wife takes the domicile of her husband.

 If the husband changes his domicile, the wife’s domicile automatically changes.
 Hence, before a wife can bring matrimonial proceedings in Nigeria, she must be domiciled in Nigeria, that is, her husband must be domiciled in Nigeria.